Learning constitutive models and rheology from partial flow measurements

-In this paper, we present a novel approach that leverages automatic differentiation and differentiable simulations to efficiently learn constitutive relationships from arbitrary flow measurements and then relate these relationships back to classical constitutive laws (Fig. \ref{fig:system}).
-Specifically, we develop a fully differentiable non-Newtonian fluid solver, building upon recent advances in differentiable CFD \cite{kochkov2021machine, alhashim2025control}, by embedding a tensor basis neural network (TBNN) \cite{ling2016reynolds} directly into the solver to learn the stress-strain relationship from experimental flow data.
-This approach allows us to capture the complex relationship between stress and strain in the flow without needing to perform an expensive differentiable simulation for every possible constitutive model.
+Motivated by the information bottleneck of bulk measurements, recent approaches infer constitutive laws directly from local velocity fields.
+A prominent strategy employs Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics} to solve coupled flow and constitutive equations while assimilating experimental data \cite{tartakovsky2020physics,Reyes2021,Thakur2024ViscoelasticNet,simavilla2025hammering}.
+While PINNs are powerful tools for model discovery, their reliance on soft physics constraints and specific boundary conditions often renders them geometry-specific and difficult to transfer.
+Alternatively, adjoint-based inverse methods fit specific constitutive models, such as the Carreau model, to velocity data \cite{Kontogiannis2025JFMRapids}.
+While rigorous, these methods limit physical expressivity to the chosen model and require formulating and solving an adjoint problem for each constitutive model considered.
+Performing broad model selection across multiple candidates thus becomes computationally prohibitive in complex geometries.

-We then interrogate the learned constitutive model encapsulated in the TBNN to extract interpretable physics.
-By fitting its stress response to established constitutive laws, we efficiently identify the classical model and parameters that best describe the learned behavior.
-This two-stage process transforms any flow measurement—no matter how complex the geometry—into a potential rheometer, enabling exploration of constitutive responses inaccessible in traditional experiments.
+To overcome these challenges, we present a novel approach that leverages automatic differentiation and differentiable simulations to learn fundamental constitutive relationships from local flow measurements (Fig.~\ref{fig:system}).
+Specifically, we develop a fully differentiable non-Newtonian fluid solver, building upon recent advances in differentiable CFD \cite{kochkov2021machine, alhashim2025control}, by embedding a tensor basis neural network (TBNN) \cite{ling2016reynolds} directly into the solver.
+Unlike black-box approaches, the TBNN maps scalar invariants in the flow to the stress, enforcing frame invariance and learning a geometry-agnostic material representation from the local kinematics that generalizes beyond the training geometry to predict flow in unseen environments.
+Further, this TBNN approach replaces the need to perform expensive inverse simulations on every possible constitutive model for a given fluid with a single training step.